fire-exit/pastebin/backend/README.md

 # Pastebin Backend

-A Node.js Express API server using [Valkey](https://valkey.io/) for storage with automatic 2-week expiry.
+A Node.js Express API server using SQLite for metadata and filesystem for content storage, with automatic 2-week expiry.

 ## Features

 - ✅ Save code snippets with unique IDs
 - ✅ Retrieve snippets by ID with view tracking
-- ✅ Automatic 2-week expiry via Valkey TTL
+- ✅ Automatic 2-week expiry with hourly cleanup
 - ✅ 2MB file size limit with validation
 - ✅ URL-safe ID generation with collision handling
 - ✅ CORS support for frontend integration
+- ✅ SQLite for metadata storage
+- ✅ Filesystem for content storage

 ## Setup